Alankrit005/Brain-Tumor-Detection-Model/README.md

 ## 🧠 Model Architecture

-> Replace with your model details or keep this example if you used something similar.

 - Input Layer: 128x128 grayscale MRI images
 - Conv2D → ReLU → MaxPooling
 - Dropout for regularization